jcoby/pugbot/README.md

 psql -c "CREATE DATABASE tf2ib" psql tf2ib < database.sql
 psql tf2ib < sample.sql // Run this command only if you want to populate your database with testing data.

-2nd step: installing the necessary library and running the scripts.
-Before running those 2 scripts you need to change the value of some variabbles in the file "config.py"
 ----------------------------------------
 aptitude install python-psycopg2 // You can use apt-get or yum, as long as you install properly the pyscopg2 library you are good to go.
 ./pug.py